oogles/djem/docs/ref/models.rst

 .. class:: StaticAbstract()

-    ``StaticAbstract`` is a combination of :class:`Auditable`, :class:`Archivable` and :class:`VersioningMixin`.
+    ``StaticAbstract`` is a combination of :class:`Auditable`, :class:`Archivable` and :class:`Versionable`.
 It is designed as an abstract base class for models, rather than a mixin itself.
 It includes all the fields and functionality offered by each of the mixins.